Your ultimate 5-day guide for an epic road trip from Hobart

 • Explore Bicheno

-Day 2: Bicheno to Freycinet National Park (10 minutes) blog port arthur building water
+Day 2: Bicheno to Freycinet National Park (10 minutes)

 • Explore Freycinet National Park